thepatientwait/microbiome-ml/README.md

 ## Features

-- **Feature Engineering**: Tools for manipulating and transforming ML features
+- Opinionated dataset structure for consistent and robust microbiome machine learning tasks
+- Easy to use user interface for building datasets from various data sources
-- **Data Annotation**: Integration with third-party services for sample annotation
+- Integration with popular machine learning libraries
-- **Label Management**: Parsing, cleaning, and standardizing label data
-- **Research Workflows**: Standardized pipelines for common ML research tasks

 ## Installation